skrantzman/Basic-Tailwind-Playground/README.md

 # Basic-Tailwind-Playground

-Basic Tailwind Playground, that save a few minutes of having to configure package.json, postcss.config.js, and tailwind.config.js files.
-Nothing special here.
+Basic Tailwind Playground, that saves a few minutes of having to configure package.json, postcss.config.js, and tailwind.config.js files, so you can be up and running quickly.
+Nothing special here other than that.

 ## Installation